 Some people who enter into structured settlements feel trapped by the periodic payments.
-They may wish to purchase a new home, or other expensive item, yet be unable to muster the resources because they can't borrow against future payments under their settlement.
+They may wish to purchase a new home or other expensive item, yet be unable to muster the resources because they can't borrow against future payments under their settlement.

-Roughly two thirds of states have enacted laws which restict the sale of structured settlements, and tax-free structured settlements are also subject to federal restrictions on their sale to a third party.
-Also, some insurance companies will not assign or transfer annuities to third parties, to discourage the sale of structured settlements.
+Roughly two thirds of states have enacted laws that restrict the sale of structured settlements.
+Tax-free structured settlements are also subject to federal restrictions on their sale to a third party.
+Also, in order to discourage the sale of structured settlements, some insurance companies will not assign or transfer annuities to third parties.
 As a consequence, depending upon where you live and the terms of your annuities, it may not be possible for you to sell your settlement.
 You may have to go to court to get a judge to approve the buyout.

 Any person entering into a structured settlement should be on guard for potential exploitation in relation to the settlement:

 Annuities can be highly profitable for insurance companies, and they often carry very large commissions.
 When setting up a structured settlement it is important to ensure that the commissions charged don't consume an inappropriate percentage of its principal.

-Some defendants will pay the full amount of the settlement to be applied to the purchase of annuities, while later receiving significant rebates from the annuity companies they used.
-Plaintiffs should consider compariing the fees and commissions charged for similar settlement packages by a variety of insurance companies, to make sure that they are in fact getting full value.
-A plaintiff may wish to make it a condition of the settlement that the defendant will actually pay the full value of the settlement in setting up the structured settlement, and that any rebates received by the defendant for annuities included in the settlement be payable to the plaintiff.
+Some defendants will pay the full amount of the settlement to be applied to the purchase of annuities, while later receiving significant rebates from the annuity companies used to structure the settlement.
+As a condition of entering a structured settlement, a plaintiff may want to make it a condition of the settlement that the defendant will actually pay the full value of the settlement in setting up the structured settlement, and that any rebates received by the defendant for annuities included in the settlement be payable to the plaintiff.

 It is unfortunate, but many people who receive large personal injury or workers' compensation settlements will have a shortened life expectancy as a result of their injuries.
 It is important to consider life expectancy in association with any structured settlement, and to consider whether it is appropriate to enter into an annuity where payments will cease upon death.